-Interestingly, the costs for these new battery technologies continue to decrease as they become advance in technology.
+Interestingly, the costs for these new battery technologies continue to decrease as they become advanced in technology.

-Despite the need to store electricity for when there is a need for it, it is worthy to note that large battery banks pose serious safety hazards.
+Despite the need to store electricity when there is a need for it, it is worth noting that large battery banks pose serious safety hazards.

 High concentrations of hydrogen gas can cause explosions, and leaks can cause electrolyte spills.